Pietro Grossi

-Pietro Grossi (15 April 1917, in Venice – 21 February 2002, in Florence) was an Italian composer pioneer of computer music, visual artist and hacker ahead of his time.
+Pietro Grossi (15 April 1917 – 21 February 2002) was an Italian composer pioneer of computer music, visual artist and hacker ahead of his time.
 He began experimenting with electronic techniques in Italy in the early sixties.

 Biography

 Pietro Grossi was born in Venice, and he studied in Bologna eventually taking a diploma in composition and violoncello.

-In the sixties Grossi taught at the Conservatorio Luigi Cherubini and began to research and experiment with electroacoustic music.
+In the sixties Grossi taught at the Florence Conservatory and began to research and experiment with electroacoustic music.

 From 1936 to 1966 was the first cellist of the Maggio Musicale Fiorentino orchestra.
 Grossi began to experiment with electroacoustic music in the 1950s.
 By 1962, he had become the first Italian to carry out successful research in the field of computer music.

-In 1963, he turned his interest to electronic music and founded the S 2F M (Studio di Fonologia Musicale di Firenze) which made its headquarters in Florence at the Conservatorio, and he also became a lecturer in this subject.
+In 1963, he turned his interest to electronic music and founded the S 2F M (Studio di Fonologia Musicale di Firenze) which made its headquarters at the Florence Conservatory, and he also became a lecturer in this subject.

 In 1964 he organized events with the association Contemporary Musical Life that introduced in Italy the work of John Cage.
 In 1965 he obtained the institution of the first professorship of Electronic Music in Italy.

 In 1967 he made the first experiences in computer music.

 In 1970 he made his first approaches to musical telematics organizing a performance with a link between Rimini (Pio Manzù Foundation) and Pisa (CNUCE).
-By invitation of lannis Xenakis, he presented another telematic concert between Pisa and Paris in 1974.
+By invitation of Iannis Xenakis, he presented another telematic concert between Pisa and Paris in 1974.

 His contributions to the development of new technological musical instruments and to the creation of software packages for music-processing design have been fundamental with the original TAUmus/TAU2 station.

 He has not limited his work to the musical world, but also engaged in contemporary art.
 In the eighties he was working on new forms of artistic production oriented toward the use of personal computers in the visual arts.

-Grossi started to develop visual elaborations created on a personal computer with programs provided with "self-decision making" and that works out the concept of HomeArt (1986), by way of the personal computer, raises the artistic aspirations and potential latent in each one of us to the highest level of autonomous decision making conceivable today, and the idea of personal artistic expression: "a piece is not only a work (of art), but also one of the many 'works' one can freely transform: everything is temporary, everything can change at any time, ideas are not personal anymore, they are open to every solution, everybody could use them".
+Grossi started to develop visual elaborations created on a personal computer with programs provided with "self-decision making" and that works out the concept of "HomeArt" (1986), by way of the personal computer, raises the artistic aspirations and potential latent in each one of us to the highest level of autonomous decision making conceivable today, and the idea of personal artistic expression: "a piece is not only a work (of art), but also one of the many 'works' one can freely transform: everything is temporary, everything can change at any time, ideas are not personal anymore, they are open to every solution, everybody could use them".